 Craft a Resume That Focuses on Student Coursework

-- Include related courses.
-Consider creating a section in your resume called “Relevant Coursework.”
+When creating a resume, consider adding a section called “Relevant Coursework.”
 In it, include the courses directly related to the position you are applying for.
 For example, if you are applying for work as a paralegal, list any classes you took related to law or politics.

-- Edit, edit, edit.
 Take the time to thoroughly edit your resume for spelling and grammar errors.
-Also make sure that your font and style choices are consistent—for example, if you write one section title in bold, all section titles should be bold.
+Also, make sure that your font and style choices are consistent—for example, if you write one section title in bold, all section titles should be bold.
 You might set up a meeting with a counselor at your college career services office to have someone else read through your resume too.

 The following is a resume for a paralegal.
 This resume focuses on relevant coursework and leadership experiences.

 Anytown, PA 99999

 Advancing science and law through dedicated legal and scientific research

 A respected research assistant who has worked with tenured professors, practicing lawyers, school administrators, and company executives to produce research reports on scientific study and Supreme Court case law.

 Key skills include:

 - Analyzing Case Law